olavr-dev/00_notes/html-css-layouts.md

 `flex-direction: column` will display them underneath each other.

 `flex-wrap: nowrap` is the default.
 Change to `flex-wrap: wrap` to make the flex move underneath each other when the screen size gets too small to show them side by side.

+## Images

+`object-fit: fill` default img style - may get distorted to fit the container.

+`object-fit: contain` retains the default aspect ratio, but may not fill the container.

+`object-fit: cover` scales to fit the container without distorting it.